Handout: The truth about our computerized election systems; Recommendations for advocating for hand marked paper ballots

 As computer science professor Alex Halderman explained during a congressional briefing in July 2017, “[H]acking a national election in the United States would be, well, shockingly easy.”
 Here are the facts:

-Meanwhile, the New York Times recently published an explosive article revealing that vendor Election Systems & Software (“ES&S”), which accounts for more than 40% of U.S. election equipment, has been selling election management systems — used to tally election results and program voting machines before each election — with remote access software.
+In February 2018, the New York Times published an explosive article revealing that vendor Election Systems & Software (“ES&S”), which accounts for more than 40% of U.S. election equipment, has sold election management systems — used to tally election results and program voting machines before each election — with remote access software.
 [9a]

 While paper ballots can be used to verify the legitimacy of electronic tallies, fourteen states use paperless machines.
 The only way to verify whether an election has been hacked is to compare the electronic tally to the paper ballots.
 While electronic tallies from optical scanners can be verified (because optical scanners count paper ballots), tallies from paperless DREs are unverifiable.
 The following five states exclusively use such paperless machines: Georgia, New Jersey, Louisiana, South Carolina, and Delaware.
 Another nine states — including the swing states of Florida and Pennsylvania — include at least some counties with paperless machines.
 After the 2016 election, the state of Virginia made the decision to discard their DREs in favor of paper ballots.